nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 * The nRF21540 2-pin simple GPIO implementation.
   To use it, set the :kconfig:option:`CONFIG_MPSL_FEM_SIMPLE_GPIO` Kconfig option to ``y``.

+It is possible to only use the :ref:`nrfxlib:mpsl_fem` API if your application does not require other MPSL features.
+This could be useful when you want to run simple radio protocols that are not intended to be used concurrently with other protocols.
+You can do that by setting the :kconfig:option:`CONFIG_MPSL_FEM_ONLY` Kconfig option to ``y``.

+Some applications can perform calls to the :ref:`nrfxlib:mpsl_fem` API even though no RF Front-End module is physically connected to the device and the :kconfig:option:`CONFIG_MPSL_FEM` Kconfig option is set to ``n``.
+In that case, ensure that the :kconfig:option:`CONFIG_MPSL_FEM_API_AVAILABLE` Kconfig option is set to ``y``.

 Setting the FEM output power
 ----------------------------